modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 And finally add to $Path.
 For Mac users, copy to `/usr/local/bin/`.

-The CLI is a statically binary written in Go.
-We also have a Python implementation of the CLI available [here](LINK TO PYTHON).
+The CLI is a statically-linked binary written in Go.
+We also have a Python implementation of the CLI available [here](Reference/FastScore%20CLI/Python%20CLI).

 Once you've installed the FastScore CLI, check that it works by executing the following command in your terminal.
 Also see [FastScore Command Line Interface](https://opendatagroup.github.io/Reference/FastScore%20CLI/) for more information on the CLI commands.